-When this occurs, keep telling yourself that you are lucky to support yourself selling art.
+When this occurs, keep telling yourself that you are lucky to support yourself by selling art.

-Yes, there will be jobs you would rather not do, like bookkeeping, blogging, answering emails, and cleaning paintbrushes.
+Yes, there will be jobs you would instead not do, like bookkeeping, blogging, answering emails, and cleaning paintbrushes.
 But they are all part of running a successful business.

 Look at the bigger picture.
-Doing a few things you do not like to do sure beats working in a factory.
+You are doing a few things you do not like to do sure beats working in a factory.